UW-Whitewater cares deeply about the health and safety of our community.

 The university is not closed, but operations have been changed to prioritize the safety of our campus community and the continuation of course delivery.

-To lessen the risk to our community as much as possible, UW-Whitewater has suspended spring semester face-to-face instruction, moving entirely to alternative delivery through the end of the semester.
-Students will receive additional information as it is available.
+To lessen the risk to our community as much as possible, UW-Whitewater has suspended face-to-face instruction, moving entirely to alternative delivery for the 2020 spring and summer terms.
 ICIT is offering a guide for working and learning remotely.
+Students will receive additional information as it is available regarding the fall 2020 semester.

-As part of UW-Whitewater’s continued effort to address the COVID-19 pandemic, all campus buildings will be locked starting at 5 p.m.
+All campus buildings have been locked since 5 p.m.
 Friday, March 20.
 This step will allow facilities staff to disinfect/sanitize buildings, while keeping them safe and secure.
-Buildings will be accessible to those who have a key card that allows access into the buildings.
+Buildings are accessible to those who have a key card that allows access into the buildings.

 Public spaces such as the University Center, Williams Center, Andersen Library and the Community Engagement Center are closed to the public in keeping with recommendations to limit mass gatherings.